wolfblunt/MedicalKeywordExtraction/README.md

 - The training loop iterates through epochs and batches, updating model weights.
 - Defines a function for generating keywords using the trained BART model.

-#### Reasoning: BART is chosen for keyword extraction due to its effectiveness in sequence-to-sequence tasks and text summarization and extraction.
+#### Reasoning: BART is chosen for keyword extraction due to its effectiveness in sequence-to-sequence tasks and text summarization and generation.

 -----